Table of Contents

 - Avoid Signing Any Documents Under Pressure — Never sign anything you don’t fully understand.
 While the aftermath of a tragedy can be overwhelming, it’s crucial to review all documents carefully.
 Take your time and avoid agreeing to anything until you’ve thoroughly considered the terms.

-- Be Wary Of Out-Of-State Adjusters — While some adjusters may be licensed, they might not be familiar with California’s specific regulations, especially if they’re practicing out of state.
+- Be Wary of Out-of-State Adjusters — While some adjusters may be licensed, they might not be familiar with California’s specific regulations, especially if they’re practicing out of state.
 If you need to work with an adjuster, it’s wise to consult local professionals who understand the state’s laws and requirements.

 Frequently Asked Questions